agens-no/EllipticCurveKeyPair/README.md

 > Check out this video on [WWDC 2015](https://developer.apple.com/videos/play/wwdc2015/706/) about Security in general or [click here](https://developer.apple.com/videos/play/wwdc2015/706/?time=2069) to skip right to the section about the Secure Enclave.

 **Why is it wrapped in an enum?**
 > I try to balance drag-and-drop the files you need into xcode and supporting dependency managers like carthage and cocoapods at the same time.
-If you have better ideas or don't agree with this decission I'm happy to discuss alternatives :)
+If you have better ideas or don't agree with this decision I'm happy to discuss alternatives :)